 Jarvie beneficiaries and COVID-19

-This past 18 months has been a time of great challenges, particularly for those who live in New York City as they have battled the COVID-19 virus.
+This past few years have been a time of great challenges, particularly for those who live in New York City as they have battled the COVID-19 virus.

-During this time, the staff that operates the program in New York City has found new ways to stay in touch remotely with the Jarvie program beneficiaries, or have outdoor visits as vaccines and case numbers allow.
+During this time, the staff that operates the program in New York City have constantly monitored case numbers and news of COVID-19 in New York City and beyond, changing protocols for beneficiary visits and contacts as needed.
 Whether in person or by phone, these dedicated staff members have provided a listening ear when they’ve felt lonely, isolated and stressed, and have handled practical matters such as having groceries delivered when they could not leave their homes or did not feel comfortable doing so.
 They’ve arranged for vaccine appointments for our beneficiaries and continue to check on their health and welfare.

 Our Jarvie chaplain, who joined us full-time in May 2020, has been in touch with many who have welcomed the conversations.
 Indeed, during this time, an extra set of listening ears and spiritual guidance has been most welcome!